 The interior of the church has some fine Victorian stained glass.
 The tops of the stone columns are decorated with carvings of flowers based on the plants in Henry Little’s garden.
 The church’s Evangelical tradition is commemorated by stone carvings below the clerestory windows, of the heads of the key leaders of the Reformation.
-They are believed to be faces of Luther, Calvin, Cranmer and Ridley.
+They are Wycliff, Cranmer, Latimer, Ridley, Bradford and Hooper.
 The church also has one of the best preserved Willis organs in London.

 By David Parish (PCC Member)